veraison/services/deployments/docker/README.md

 [deployment.cfg](./deployment.cfg).
 See the comments inside that file for the explanation of the individual configuration values.

+> [!NOTE]
-> **Note**: The individual services rely on configuration inside
+> The individual services rely on configuration inside `config.yaml.template`.
-> `config.yaml.template`.
-This currently uses the `sqlite3` driver for the
+> This currently uses the `sqlite3` driver for the store backend, which limits
-> store backend, which limits request throughput and makes the deployment
+> request throughput and makes the deployment unsuitable for production or
-> unsuitable for production or performance testing (for the latter, one can
+> performance testing (for the latter, one can modify the template to use
-> modify the template to use `memory` backend for the stores).
+> `memory` backend for the stores).

 ### `make` Options